claykaufmann/srrw-peak-detection/README.md

    - `fDOM_SKP` (fDOM Skyrocketing Peak)- a sharp sudden spike in amplitude of the timeseries data, usually with a small basewidth.
 This excludes those cause by interference from another timeseries.
    - `fDOM_local_fluctuation` - many small peaks in rapid succession.
    - `fDOM_flat_plateau` - consecutive samples between a sudden rise and sudden drop during which the amplitude is “near constant"
-   - `fDOM_flat_sink` - consecutive samples between a sudden drop and a sudden during which the amplitude is “near constant”
+   - `fDOM_flat_sink` - consecutive samples between a sudden drop and a sudden rise during which the amplitude is “near constant”
    - `fDOM_sensor_drift` - not yet detected

 #### Current anomalies recognized in turbidity: